Symphony No. 2 (Brian)

 The Symphony No. 2 in E minor is a symphony composed by Havergal Brian between 1930 and 1931.
 It was his third before he reorganized his catalogue in 1967.
-The work was inspired by Goethe's drama Götz von Berlichingen.
-It was originally dedicated to Richard Strauss, but in 1972 he changed it to his then recently deceased daughter Elfreda Brian.
-While it appears to be a traditional, four-movement symphony in the German postromantic tradition, Brian greatly deviates from convention, and his personal approach to the symphonic discourse only shares superficial elements with other composers.
+The work was inspired by Goethe's drama Götz von Berlichingen, each movement possibly depicting multiple aspects of the life of the character.
+It was premiered at the Brighton Dome in 19 May 1973, performed by the Kensington Symphony Orchestra conducted by Leslie Head.
+Divided in four movements linked in pairs of two and scored for large orchestra, the piece is characterized by its dissonant language based on the interval of the tritone, as well as Brian's own take on the German postromantic tradition.

 Composition

 It was begun shortly after Brian finished editing the ambitious Gothic Symphony, as well as composing the burlesque opera The Tigers.
 The piece was sketched between June and September 1930, the full score being written and orchestrated between October 1930 and April 1931.
 It was actually his third symphony before Brian reorganized his catalogue in 1967.
 It was originally dedicated to Richard Strauss, (Note: Musicologist Malcolm MacDonald instead states that the work had originally no dedication) but in 1972 he changed it to his then recently deceased daughter Elfreda Brian.

 In October 1931, the score was sent to Adrian Boult, who was then director of music at the BBC.
 After a rehearsal read-through, it was rejected on 4 November.
 The work was then shelved for over fifty years; Brian did not attempt new performance opportunities or stir further interest in the piece.
 The score was assigned for publication by Cranz and Co. in 1932, but it was cancelled the following year.
 The work was finally published in 1949 by Schott and Co.
 The symphony was not premiered until 19 May 1973 at the Dome in Brighton, six months after Brian's death.
 It was performed by the Kensington Symphony Orchestra under Leslie Head, reinforced with a large number of amateur musicians.

 The first completely professional performance was realised on 9 March 1979, performed by the BBC Symphony Orchestra directed by Sir Charles Mackerras, played and recorded as part of a broadcast at the BBC Maida Vale Studios.
 This broadcast was the last in a series of radio performances of all Brian's 32 symphonies.
 Since then the piece has been performed a few times, being largely overshadowed by the Gothic.
 In a letter to BBC producer and composer Robert Simpson, Brian described the work as "in the orthodox four movements—but very unorthodox inside.
 The slow movement 'had' me and I thought I could never leave it.
 The finale is a slow Rondo—rather an Irish expression".